Latte: Latent Diffusion Transformer for Video Generation: Experiments

 \textbf{Enhancing video generation with learning strategies.} As illustrated in Fig. \ref{fig_ablation:imagenet_pretraining}, we observe that the initial stages of training benefit greatly from the model pre-training on ImageNet, enabling rapid achievement of high-quality performance on the video dataset.
 However, as the number of iterations increases, the performance of the model initialized with a pre-trained model tends to stabilize around a certain level, which is far worse than that of the model initialized with random.

 This phenomenon can be explained by two factors: 1) the pre-trained model on ImageNet provides a good representation, which may help the model converge quickly at an early stage; 2) there is a significant difference in data distribution between ImageNet and FaceForensics, which makes it difficult for the model to adapt the knowledge learned on ImageNet to FaceForensics.
+It is important to emphasize that the second point is particularly relevant for small-scale datasets (e.g., UCF101), where the domain discrepancy may outweigh the benefits of knowledge transfer.
+In contrast, large-scale datasets inherently exhibit greater diversity, which helps mitigate domain gaps compared to specialized small datasets.
+As a result, the first factor may play a more significant role in general tasks, such as text-to-video generation.

 As demonstrated in Tab. \ref{table_comparison_to_state-of-the-arts_fvd} and Tab. \ref{tab:is_fid}, we find that image-video joint training (``Latte+IMG") leads to a significant improvement of FID and FVD.
-Concatenating additional randomly sampled frames with videos along the temporal axis enables the model to accommodate more examples within each batch, which can increase the diversity of trained models.

-\textbf{Video sampling interval.} We explore various sampling rates to construct a 16-frame clip from each training video.
+Concatenating additional randomly sampled frames with videos along the temporal axis enables the model to accommodate more examples within each batch, which can increase the diversity of trained models. \textbf{Video sampling interval.} We explore various sampling rates to construct a 16-frame clip from each training video.
 As illustrated in Fig. \ref{fig_ablation:video_sampling_interval}, during training, there is a significant performance gap among models using different sampling rates in the early stages.
 However, as the number of training iterations increases, the performance gradually becomes consistent, which indicates that different sampling rates have little effect on model performance.
 We choose a video sampling interval of 3 to ensure a reasonable level of continuity in the generated videos to conduct the experiments of comparison to state-of-the-art.